 3.)
-(With Mirko Canevaro) ‘Khoris oikountes and the obligations of freedmen in late Classical and early Hellenistic Athens’ Incidenza dell’antico 12 (2014): 91-121.
+(Co-written with Mirko Canevaro) ‘Khoris oikountes and the obligations of freedmen in late Classical and early Hellenistic Athens’ Incidenza dell’antico 12 (2014): 91-121.

 5.)
 ‘The market for slaves in the fifth- and fourth-century Aegean: Achaemenid Anatolia as a case study’ in Harris, E.M., Lewis, D.M. & M. Woolmer (eds.)
 The Ancient Greek Economy: Markets, Households and City-States (Cambridge, 2016): 316-36.

 6.)
 ‘Appendix: commodities in classical Athens: the evidence of Old Comedy’ in Harris, E.M., Lewis, D.M. & M. Woolmer (eds.)
 The Ancient Greek Economy: Markets, Households and City-States (Cambridge, 2016): 381-98.